It was a big catch for the growing network- in fact, it's biggest catch yet:

 Apparently, Coke had chosen option number three, for "Spotlight Bands" would return that September, on a different network (the Blue), with a modified format and title ("The Victory Parade of Spotlight Bands"), and traveling fever - this time, Coke sent bands to military bases and war production plants around the country; a survey of servicemen decided who played on Saturday.

 In time, Coke would put the "Spotlight" back on Mutual as the war wound down.
 By then, relations between Coke and the Blue Network had cooled; Coke didn't think Blue was promoting the show enough, while the Blue (and its affiliates) came to think the six-a-week band show (at 9:30 p.m. - in the middle of prime time) got in the way of its programming strategy.
-So Ed Kobak - who helped snag the Coke account away from Mutual in 1942 - lured Coke and its $2-million dollars in annual billings back to MBS for a three-a-week "Spotlight Bands" series starting June 18, 1945.* Coke said it was an opportunity to reach more of its bottling territories, since the switch would boost the lineup from 199 to 240 stations.
+So Ed Kobak - who helped snag the Coke account away from Mutual in 1942 - lured Coke and its $2-million dollars in annual billings back to MBS for a three-a-week "Spotlight Bands" series starting June 18, 1945.* Coke said the switch would reach more of its bottling territories, since it would boost the lineup from 199 to 240 stations.

 But with the end of the war, the show was retooled.
 Now with a three-way accent on "sweet, swing and rhumba," three bands were set to each take one of the nights on a regular basis.
 Starting April 1, 1946, Guy Lombardo took the Monday slot, with Xavier Cugat on Wednesdays and Harry James on Fridays.
 The peacetime "Spotlight Bands" series, mostly regular studio shows by this time, ran through November 22, 1946, when Coke got out of the big band business.

 * For four weeks, "Spotlight Bands" was heard twice a week to accomodate Pharmaco's contract on the Friday night slot for its "Double or Nothing" quiz show, which then moved to Sunday.

 ** Coke took an eight-week sponsorship hiatus from July 15 to September 6, 1946; during that time, the U.S. Army Recruiting Service sponsored "Spotlight Bands."

 Text copyright © 2017 Kenneth I. Johannessen.